The Very Best Things to Do in Santorini

 Santorini is a stunner.
 Here's what to do while you're there

-The island of Santorini is one of the icons of Greece.
-Blessed with gorgeous natural landscapes, picturesque towns, dramatic beaches and a history which might just include the mythical lost city of Atlantis, there’s something here for you, whether you prefer to spend your afternoons sipping ouzo in a taverna or swimming in an enormous volcanic crater.
-To truly get the best out of the island, you’ll want to stay in a home that’s just as stunning as the scenery, and we here at Plum Guide are ready to provide.
+The island of Santorini is one of the icons of Greece, blessed with gorgeous natural landscapes, picturesque towns, dramatic beaches, and a history which might just include the mythical lost city of Atlantis.
+There’s something here for you, whether you prefer to spend your afternoons sipping ouzo in a taverna or swimming in an enormous volcanic crater.
+To truly get the best out of the island, you’ll want to stay in a home that’s just as remarkable as the scenery, and we here at Plum Guide are ready to provide.
 We go above and beyond to ensure that our accommodation is as high quality as our advice, so you won't have any unanswered questions once you're done with this guide.
 Here’s our pick of the top things to do in Santorini.

 Watch the sunset in Oia

 Around 3,000 years ago, Santorini was at the centre of one of the biggest volcanic eruptions in the world.
 The eruption was so large that the effects of the resulting ash, lava and tsunamis were felt around the world.
-It turned most of the island to dust which then disappeared into the ocean, creating an enormous crater and making Santorini the half moon shape that it is today.
-So when you’re swimming in the sea surrounding the island, you can creep yourself out with the thought that you’re paddling in water fathoms deep, above a dormant volcano that one day will erupt again.
+It turned most of the island to dust which sunsequently disappeared into the ocean, creating an enormous crater - making Santorini the half moon shape that it is today.
+So when you’re swimming in the surrounding sea, note that you’re paddling in water fathoms deep, above a dormant volcano that one day will erupt again.
 Brrr, now you’ve given yourself the shivers.

 It’s even been suggested that the Greek island where you’re spending your hard earned holiday was the location of the mythical lost Atlantis.
-To get a sense of what life was like in those times, though, you don’t need to discover Atlantis - you can visit the Akrotiri Archaeological Site.
-Discovered in the 1860s, it dates back to the 17th century B.C. (think about that next time you get depressed after finding yet another grey hair).
+To get a sense of what life was like in those times, however, you don’t need to discover Atlantis - you can visit the Akrotiri Archaeological Site.
+Discovered in the 1860s, it dates back to the 17th century B.C (think about that next time you find another grey hair).
 Once a thriving port town, it’s one of the most important prehistoric settlements in the region.
-Looking at the multi level buildings, pottery and drainage systems as you stroll through the town, you’ll almost be able to imagine yourself living here.
-Fascinatingly, it’s thought that the former residents left in advance of the huge volcanic eruption, as almost no personal effects were found here.
+Looking at the multi level buildings, pottery, and drainage systems as you stroll through the town, you’ll almost be able to imagine yourself living here.
+Fascinatingly, it’s thought that the former residents left in advance of the huge volcanic eruption, as almost no personal effects were ever found.

 Take a trip to Pyrgos

-If you’d rather spend the day exploring an actual village rather than a prehistoric one, a trip to Pyrgos can’t be missed off your list of things to do in Santorini.
+If you’d rather spend the day exploring an actual village, as opposed to a prehistoric one, a trip to Pyrgos can’t be missed off your list of things to do in Santorini.
 The largest preserved village on the island, it’s exceedingly pretty, and a charming way to while away the hours.
-Perched on top of a hill, the village itself is a labyrinth of winding streets, steep stairs and fortified walls.
+Perched on top of a hill, the village itself is a labyrinth of winding streets, steep stairs, and fortified walls.
 There are a number of cute cafes (we recommend getting a coffee frappe) and shops selling local items, and the whole town has views in every direction.
 This is the perfect place to buy gifts for those hard-to-please relatives who turn up every Christmas.
 Don’t miss out on visiting Pyrgos Castle at the very top of the hill either, for a combination of history and beauty.